codatio/codat-docs/docs/lending/get-started.md

 The chart of accounts defines the financial structure of a company by providing a list of all accounts used in the company's general ledger.
 The Categories feature lets you and your customers categorize transactions into one of the account types, such as Assets, Liabilities, Income, Expenses.
 There are 162 account categories defined that businesses can use.

-Other features of Assess leverages the Categories feature and are reliant on complete and accurate categorizations to produce meaningful results.
+Other features of Lending leverages the Categories feature and are reliant on complete and accurate categorizations to produce meaningful results.
 See our categories documentation:

 - Portal: Categorization of accounts
 - API: Categorization of accounts